symfony/symfony1-docs/gentle-introduction/en/02-Exploring-Symfony-s-Code.markdown

 Directory  | Description
 ---------- | -----------
 `css/`     | Contains style sheets with a `.css` extension.
-`images/`  | Contains images with a `.jpg`, `.png`, or `.gif` format.
+`images/`  | Contains images with a `.jpg`, `.png`, or `.gif` extension.
-`js/`      | Holds JavaScript files with a `.js` extension.
+`js/`      | Contains JavaScript files with a `.js` extension.
 `uploads/` | Can contain the files uploaded by the users.
 Even though the directory usually contains images, it is distinct from the images directory so that the synchronization of the development and production servers does not affect the uploaded images.

 >**NOTE**
->Even though it is highly recommended that you maintain the default tree structure, it is possible to modify it for specific needs, such as to allow a project to run in a server with different tree structure rules and coding conventions.
+>Even though it is highly recommended that you maintain the default tree structure, it is possible to modify it for specific needs, such as to allow a project to run on a server with different tree structure rules and coding conventions.
 Refer to Chapter 19 for more information about modifying the file tree structure.

 Common Instruments
 ------------------